-Since our inception in August 2017, we have devoted substantially all of our resources to conducting research and development activities for our product candidates, executing our business development strategy, building our intellectual property portfolio, organizing and staffing our company, business planning, raising capital and providing general and administrative support for these activities.
+Since our inception in August 2017, we have devoted substantially all of our resources to conducting research and development activities for our product candidates, executing our business development strategy, building our intellectual property portfolio, organizing and staffing our company, building commercialization capabilities, business planning, raising capital and providing general and administrative support for these activities.

-To date, we have derived all of our revenue from the nonrefundable upfront payment we received under the asset purchase and license agreement with Jazz Pharmaceuticals Ireland Limited, or Jazz.
+To date, we have derived all of our revenue and deferred revenue from the nonrefundable upfront payment we received under the asset purchase and exclusive license agreement with Jazz Pharmaceuticals Ireland Limited, or Jazz, the Jazz Agreement, and from the GSK License Agreement.
 We do not have any products approved for commercial sale or sources of recurring revenue.
-We had cash, cash equivalents and available-for-sale marketable securities of \$561.8 million and \$327.7 million as of December 31, 2020 and December 31, 2019, respectively.
-Since inception, we have funded our operations primarily with net proceeds of \$102.3 million from the sale of our Series A convertible preferred units prior to the Reorganization, \$124.6 million in net proceeds from the sale of our Series B convertible preferred stock following the Reorganization, net proceeds of \$169.7 from our IPO in September 2019 and net proceeds of \$269.5 million from our follow-on financing in October 2020.
-We believe that our cash, cash equivalents and marketable securities will enable us to fund our operational expenses and capital expenditure requirements through at least 2022.
+We had cash, cash equivalents and available-for-sale marketable securities of \$597.0 million and \$432.7 million as of December 31, 2022 and December 31, 2021, respectively.
+Since inception, we have funded our operations primarily with proceeds from the sale of our securities including net proceeds of \$269.5 million from our follow-on financing in October 2020, net proceeds of \$67.8 million from the ATM program in August 2022, gross proceeds of approximately \$75.0 million from the Stock Purchase Agreement entered into concurrently with the GSK License Agreement in September 2022 and net proceeds of \$216.8 million from the Private Placement in September 2022.
+We believe that our cash, cash equivalents and marketable securities will enable us to fund our operational expenses and capital expenditure requirements into 2026.

 Since inception, we have incurred significant operating losses.
-Our net losses were \$45.6 million, \$58.3 million, and \$17.8 million for the years ended December 31, 2020, December 31, 2019, and December 31, 2018, respectively.
-We had an accumulated deficit of \$118.6 million and \$73.0 million as of December 31, 2020 and December 31, 2019, respectively.
+Our net losses were \$277.4 million, \$173.9 million, and \$45.6 million for the years ended December 31, 2022, December 31, 2021, and December 31, 2020, respectively.
+We had an accumulated deficit of \$569.9 million and \$292.5 million as of December 31, 2022 and December 31, 2021, respectively.
 We expect to continue to incur significant expenses and operating losses for the foreseeable future.
 In addition, we anticipate that our expenses will increase significantly in connection with our ongoing activities, as we:

-- advance our product candidates through clinical development, including our ongoing potentially registrational Phase 3 clinical trial for nirogacestat and ongoing potentially registrational Phase 2b clinical trial for mirdametinib; - advance our other preclinical and clinical development programs, including our combination therapies, into and through clinical development; - seek regulatory approvals for any product candidates that successfully complete clinical trials; - increase the amount of research and development activities to identify, acquire and develop product candidates; - hire additional clinical, quality control, medical, scientific and other technical personnel; - expand our operational, financial and management systems and increase personnel, including personnel to support our clinical development, manufacturing, business development and commercialization efforts and our operations as a public company; - maintain, expand and protect our intellectual property portfolio; - complete commercial-scale outsourced manufacturing activities; - establish sales, marketing and distribution capabilities for any product candidates for which we may receive regulatory approval in regions where we choose to commercialize our products on our own or jointly with third parties; and - invest in or in-license other technologies or product candidates.
+advance the development of our lead product candidates, nirogacestat and mirdametinib, through late-stage clinical trials, including registrational clinical trials and potentially for other indications;

+- establish a sales, marketing and distribution infrastructure to commercialize any products for which we may obtain marketing approval and intend to commercialize on our own or jointly with third parties; - · advance our development programs for our other product candidates through preclinical and clinical development and into later-stage clinical development; - seek marketing approvals for any product candidates that successfully complete clinical trials; - · invest in or in-license other technologies or product candidates for further preclinical and clinical development; - hire additional personnel, including clinical, quality control, scientific, medical, business development, finance and other technical personnel, and continue to build our infrastructure; - expand our operational, financial and management systems and increase personnel, including personnel to support our clinical development, manufacturing, business development and commercialization efforts and our operations as a public company; - maintain, expand and protect our intellectual property portfolio.